mouzmouz/Minimal-Compiler/README.md

 **Minimal++ Compiler**

-This project implements a compiler for the Minimal++ programming language.
+This project implements a compiler for the Minimal++ programming language and was programmed for Computer Science & Engineering @UoI.
 The compiler is structured in three main phases:

 * Lexical Analysis: The program reads the source code character by character, identifying keywords, symbols, and identifiers
 * Syntax Analysis: Using recursive descent parsing, the compiler checks if the code follows the grammar of Minimal++